MFarabi619/Workday-Time-Entry-Script/README.md

 - Manipulating the order of items in a dictionary.
 - Considered using multithreading/multiprocessing to for the sign-in check stage, but decided against it as it would be too complicated for this use case.
 Used a while loop instead.
 - If there is no browser open, the webbrowser module will open the default browser in the main monitor.
 If there is a browser open, it will open a new tab in the same browser, with the browser remaining on the monitor screen it was originally in.
 - Unfortunately, the PyAutoGUI function keyDown() does not reliably work for more than one key.
+I was unable to use the Win+Shift+LeftArrow key combination to move the browser to the main monitor.
+I had to use Win+LeftArrow to move the browser to the main window, and then Win+UpArrow to maximize the browser.